redstoneblockchain/X-MAS-2020/help-a-santa-helper/README.md

 ---

 The challenge begins (as most crypto challenges here) with a proof of work.
-Thankfully the [`shapow`](https://github.com/krisives/shapow) Kris wrote last year had me covered there.
+Thankfully, the [`shapow`](https://github.com/krisives/shapow) Kris wrote last year had me covered there.

 Upon passing the PoW, we get: